MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 To embed a dashboard, you'll need to make a few changes to the steps.

-1. Change the URL of the iframe, to include the `f-IFrameAuth=true` feature flag.
+1. Change the URL of the IFrame, to include the `f-IFrameAuth=true` feature flag.

     ```html
     <iframe